locomotivemtl/charcoal-app/README.md

 ## Routable objects

-Routes are great to match URL path to template controller or action controller, but needs to be defined in the `AppConfig` container.
+Routes are great to match URL path to template controller or action controller, but needs to **all** be defined in the (main) `AppConfig` configuration.

 Routables, on the other hand, are dynamic objects (typically, Charcoal Model objects that implements the `Charcoal\App\Routable\RoutableInterface`) whose _route path_ is typically defined from a dynamic property (and stored in a database).

 ### The routable callback

-The `RoutableInterface` / `RoutableTrait` classes have one abstract method: `handle_route($path, $request, $response)` which must be implemented in the routable class.
+The `RoutableInterface` / `RoutableTrait` classes have one abstract method: `handleRoute($path, $request, $response)` which must be implemented in the routable class.

 This method should: